epccs/MacGyver/Hardware/README.md

 ## No Bootloader

 That is correct.
 There is no bootloader.
-UPDI is based on half-duplex asynchronous serial (ARM two-wire setup is based on synchronous serial, one is a clock).
-The UPDI uploader program can directly use the serial channel, which has hardware for full-duplex to the target, and then a buffer is enabled to send it to the half-duplex programming/debugging pin.
-You can set any fuse and code protection; then only an erase will clear it so another program and fuses can be loaded.
-However, you are responsible for sorting out the host program that will upload and protect your IP.
+The programming interface (UPDI) is based on a half-duplex asynchronous serial.
+For reference, the ARM serial-wire (SWCLK, SWDIO) is based on synchronous serial.
+A UPDI uploader program (e.g., pyupdi or pymcuprog) can directly use the serial channel, which has hardware for full-duplex to the target.
+A pair of buffers are enabled to connect the full-duplex to the half-duplex programming/debugging pin of the target.
+You can set any fuse, code protection, and functional safety feature.
+An erase will always clear the part so another program and fuse combination can be loaded.
+Thus no bricking is possible, but you can wear out the flash memory (rated for 10k writes).